-EMDR intensive is an extended space just for you.
-These intensives offer 4-6 blocks of time, either on one day, to provide a highly focused treatment approach.
+Therapy Intensive is an extended space just for you.
+These intensives offer fours hours of time over one day to provide a highly focused treatment approach.
+Every Intensive also includes pre and post-integration sessions to call these shifts deeply into your life and nervous system.
 These intensives also allow current or potential clients to skip my waiting list, as well as design a schedule that works for their lives.
-Read more about what an EMDR intensive may be like, here.
+Read more about what an Intensive may be like, here.

 Intensives begin first with a consultation, where we discuss what potential issue you would like to focus on in the intensive, as well as what schedule can work best for you.

-Is an EMDR intensive covered by my health insurance?
+Is an Intensive covered by my health insurance?

 Due to the structure of treatment and limitations of insurance plans, these intensives are not currently covered by medical or mental health insurance.
 That said, if you are needing a payment plan, in order to cover this service please reach out and we can talk.
 I've had great success with people being able to use CareCredit.